Beyond Baku – Time for Climate Talks to Come Home

 On July 27th, 2021, the project “Resource Efficiency in Agri-food Production and Processing (REAP)”, funded by the European Union’s SWITCH-Asia programme, held a first ever Stakeholder Dialogue on the “Implementation of Sustainable Consumption and Production (SCP) measures in MSMEs”, as a side event at the Central Asia Climate Change Conference 2021 in Dushanbe, Tajikistan.
 The event brought together key actors from Tajikistan’s and Uzbekistan’s micro, small and medium enterprises (MSMEs) in the agri-food production and processing sector.
 Among the participants were industry associations, industry cluster representatives, large food producing companies, relevant public and private institutions, and MSMEs themselves.
 To allow all stakeholders to participate without travel or pandemic restrictions, the event adopted a hybrid format, with participants from Uzbekistan joining through video conferencing.

 During the first part of the event, the participants got acquainted with the project and SCP practices, since not everyone was previously familiar with REAP.
 The main topics were how the REAP project can help agri-food production and processing MSMEs in implementing resource saving measures through Sustainable Consumption and Production (SCP) methodology, as well as how the project can work with a wider array of stakeholders in strengthening the ecosystem for MSMEs to adopt SCP technologies.
 Ms. Valeriya Orlova from CAREC (the project’s lead organisation) presented the detailed activities planned under the project for MSMEs and ecosystem actors and emphasised the major deliverables of the project.
 Mr. Stefan Melnitzky and Mr. Markus Möller, Austria Recycling (AREC), provided more information on ground support to MSMEs and showcased benefits of the project interventions through different resource-saving case studies.
-Amar Munnolimath from adelphi emphasised the cleantech finance-related activities under the project, especially regarding access to financial support for highly-motivated MSMEs that want to implement high-cost SCP measures.
+Amar Munnolimath from adelphi research emphasised the cleantech finance-related activities under the project, especially regarding access to financial support for highly-motivated MSMEs that want to implement high-cost SCP measures.
 Mr. Oleg Rijichenko, CCIU Uzbekistan, and Ms. Nasibakhon Aminova, NASMB Tajikistan, briefly presented the policy ecosystem for SCP in Uzbekistan and Tajikistan respectively, with some policy recommendations to improve the ecosystem.

 Mr. Jahongir Babaev, Director of LLC Sitar Agro, Tajikistan, who is also one of the beneficiaries of the REAP project, shared his experience in working with the project.
 One instance he was particularly impressed with: “We had a problem in packing of corn.
 The slightest flaw in the packaging made all products unusable; corn lost its properties and we wouldn’t be able to store it for 18 months.
 This led to problems with customers, people refused to buy our product; but when we realized our mistakes and corrected them together with the technical consultants of the REAP project, we were able to reduce our costs by seven percent.
 It may seem low, but for the company it is a huge plus, because we did not only reduced packaging cost but also retained confidence of our customers and markets!” – a prime example of the positive impact waste-preventing methods can have on multiple levels.